LSSTDESC/qp/docs/user_guide/cookbook.md

 ```

-You now have `samples`, which contains a set of x values that are drawn from each distribution in the `Ensemble`.
+You now have `samples`, which contains a set of $x$ values that are randomly drawn from each distribution in the `Ensemble`.

 ## Appending an `Ensemble` to another `Ensemble` of the same type